 So, what makes Afghan Hounds so special (if you didn’t already know)…

 Well we here at IndulgeYourPet.com believe what makes Afghan Hounds so special is there rich heritage.
 You see as we stated before, Afghan Hounds belong to a group of “hound” dogs that function as sight hounds.

 Now if you’re not familiar with what the term “sighthound”, it is the term given to hunting dogs that hunt primarily by sight and speed rather than by scent and endurance.
 These “types” of hounds are also commonly referred to as gazehounds due to the fact that you’ll often see these types of hounds scanning the horizon looking for movement.

 They’ve also earned…

 The nickname “Persian Greyhound” because while they aren’t quite as fast as a Greyhound, you’ll probably be surprised at just how fast they actually are (particularly if you’re trying to catch him or her).
-This characteristic combine that with their impressive stamina levels and agility and you might be amazed at just how far they get away from you if they get loose from their leash!
+This characteristic combine that with their impressive stamina levels and agility will be one of the first things you notice about them the first time the get loose from their leash!

 History and Origin of the Afghan Hound Breed

-Afghan hounds were originated out of the high mountainous areas of Pakistan, Afghanistan and Iran.
+Afghan hounds first originated within the high mountainous areas of Pakistan, Afghanistan and Iran.
 And as we’ve already mentioned, Afghan Hounds weren’t breed to sit around and look pretty!
 They we bred to be working dogs.
 Working dogs that would help hunt small game a provide protection to their owners.

-The early 1900’s that the Afghan Hound first became introduced to the western world when folks began brining them back to England from their travels because they were so beautiful.
+The early 1900’s that the Afghan Hound were first introduced to the western world when folks began bringing them back to England from their travels because they were so beautiful.
 It was also then that the Afghan began to be bred and adopted more for their looks rather than their “utility” value.

 Afghan Hound Fast Facts